trisfaizal/Marketing-Site/_customers/netflix.md

   path: /img/customers/netflix/logo.png
 site: https://devices.netflix.com
 site_name: Netflix Devices
-description: The world’s leading Internet television network with over 62 million members.
+tagline: The world’s leading Internet television network with over 62 million members.
 challenge: |
   Netflix is the world’s leading Internet television network.
 The company works hard to provide its partners and consumers with information at a fast pace.
 One of the ways Netflix does this is by ensuring informational websites stay up to date with relevant and engaging content.